apache/pulsar/site/docs/latest/functions/api.md

 Some things to note about this Pulsar Function:

 * There is no client, producer, or consumer object involved.
-All message "plumbing" is already taken care of for you.
+All message "plumbing" is already taken care of for you, enabling you to worry only about processing logic.
 * No topics, subscription types, {% popover tenants %}, or {% popover namespaces %} are specified in the function logic itself.
 Instead, topics are specified upon [deployment](#example-deployment).
-This means that you can use Pulsar Functions across topics, tenants, and namespaces without needing to hard-code those attributes.
+This means that you can use and re-use Pulsar Functions across topics, tenants, and namespaces without needing to hard-code those attributes.

 ### Example deployment

 Deploying Pulsar Functions is handled by the [`pulsar-admin`](../../reference/CliTools#pulsar-admin) CLI tool, in particular the [`functions`](../../reference/CliTools#pulsar-admin-functions) command.
-Here's an example command that would run our [sanitizer](#example-function) function above in [local run](../deployment#local-run-mode) mode:
+Here's an example command that would run our [sanitizer](#example-function) function from above in [local run](../deployment#local-run) mode:

 ```bash
 $ bin/pulsar-admin functions localrun \